MyloRaccoon/CoolBirthday/README.md

 If no command is provided, the app will check all registered birthdays.
 If one matches the current date, a popup window will appear.
 (This is useful if you want to run automatic checks, for example)
+### Version
+Show the installed version of Cool Birthday
 ### List
 Lists all registered birthdays.
 ### Check